anroots/hubot-workshop/docs/EXAMPLES.md

 ### Unsupported API-s

-If you want to do something that the [hubot-fleep][] adapter does not currently support, you'll need to either work around it (for example: the `.emote` method) is not currently supported, but you can achieve the same result by using `.send('((cat))')`; or implement it yourself into `hubot-fleep`.
+If you want to do something that the [hubot-fleep][] adapter does not currently support, you'll need to either work around it (for example: the `.emote` method is not currently supported, but you can achieve the same result by using `.send('((cat))')`; or implement it yourself into `hubot-fleep`.

+### Security notes

+Be aware that by default  _anyone_ can issue commands to your bot.
+If your bot performs any data-changing or sensitive actions, you will want to add authorization logic at some point.

 [hubot-fleep]: https://github.com/anroots/hubot-fleep
 [docs]: https://hubot.github.com/docs/scripting/